shopware/docs/guides/plugins/plugins/checkout/payment/add-payment-plugin.md

 ## Overview

 Payments are an essential part of the checkout process.
-That's the reason why Shopware 6 offers an easy platform on which you can build payment plugins.
+That's why Shopware 6 offers an easy platform on which you can build payment plugins.

 ## Prerequisites